jasonsturges/openfl-haxe-benchmark/README.md

 In your constructor, define properties of the test suite, such as:

-- name: Name of this test suite
+- *name* &mdash; Name of this test suite
-- description: Description of the this test suite
+- *description* &mdash; Description of the this test suite
-- initFunction: Function to call when this test suite is first executed, to inialize any peroperties of this class
+- *initFunction* &mdash; Function to call before tests of this test suite are executed, to initialize any properties of this class
-- baselineTest: Function to measure overhead of looping, or other metrics to remove from total time calculations
+- *baselineTest* &mdash; Function to measure overhead of looping, or other metrics to remove from total time calculations
-- loops: The number of times each test function should loop when be executed.
-In this example, each test will execute 10,000,000 times.
+- *loops* &mdash; Number of times each test function should loop when be executed.
+In this example, each test will execute 10,000,000 times
-- iterations: The number of times the test should be run.
-In this example, each test will be run 4-times, each time looping 10,000,000 times for a total of 40,000,000 function calls.
+- *iterations* &mdash; Number of times the test should be run.
+In this example, each test will be run 4-times, each time looping 10,000,000 times for a total of 40,000,000 function calls

-Constructor:
+Example constructor:

         public function new() {
             super();